-For optimal success, it’s critical to communicate with patients, clinicians, administrators, hospital leadership about what OpenNotes is and how it will be implemented, as well as the potential benefits of sharing notes.
-We’ve seen that institutions that let patients know about the availability of OpenNotes see substantial increases in portal registration
+For optimal success, it’s critical to communicate with patients, health professionals, administrators, hospital leadership about what open notes are and how they will be implemented, as well as the potential benefits of sharing notes.
+We’ve seen that institutions that let patients know about the availability of open notes see substantial increases in portal registration.

 “We often find that clinicians are unaware that their own institution has OpenNotes, and that’s only because a communications strategy has not been implemented with the roll out.”— John Santa, MD, OpenNotes Director of Dissemination

-- Organize a grand rounds, town hall meeting, or smaller talks to present data about OpenNotes.
+- Organize grand rounds, town hall meetings, or smaller talks to present data about open notes.

 - Share communication from the CEO and other leadership about implementation plans, including data about the benefits of sharing notes.

-- Prepare a set of FAQs that answers clinicians’ questions.
+- Prepare a set of FAQs that answers questions health professionals may have.
 Feel free to use these FAQs to start.

-- Share OpenNotes materials, including research, links to videos, and patient and clinician FAQs on your intranet.
+- Share OpenNotes materials on your intranet, including research, links to videos, patient and health professional FAQs.

 - Write an article for your intranet and for newsletters.

-- Create an OpenNotes page on your external website and patient portal; you can include links to the OpenNotes videos, FAQs, instructions for finding their notes in the EHR and other helpful resources.
+- Create an open notes page on your external website and patient portal.
+You can include links to videos, FAQs, instructions for finding their notes in the EHR, and other helpful resources.